St Mary the Virgin - A 12th century church

 original church newsletter for the parishes of Grafton Regis, Alderton

 and Stoke Bruerne with Shutlanger, hence the name.
-The Rural Dean is The Rev'd
+The Rector of

 Brief history of the Church